Naveen94/Flash_Breaker/README.md

 JPEXS Flash Decompiler

 Python Packages:
-pyfiglet
+pyfiglet,
 colorama

 Usage:
-Place all the Flash files inside the Flash_Files folder Then click run.bat
+Place all the Flash files inside the Flash_Files folder.
+Then click run.bat.
-Once you the get the message "Finished", go and see the findings inside the decompiled folder
+Once you the get the message "Finished", go and see the findings inside the decompiled folder.